JamesSerrago/-JamesSerrago-post-install-config/README.md

 <p>
 In order to configure departments we still need to be in the Admin panel then Agents tab-> Departments tab

-Create new department and we can name it System Administrators.
+Create a new department and we can name it System Administrators.

 </p>